European Union - Import Requirements and DocumentationEuropean Union - Import Requirements

 Economic Operator Registration and Identification (EORI)

 Since July 1, 2009, all companies established outside of the EU are required to have an EORI number if they wish to lodge a customs declaration or an Entry/Exit Summary declaration.
 All U.S. companies should use this number for their customs clearances.
-An EORI number must be formally requested from the customs of the specific member state to which the company exports.
-Member state custom authorities may request additional documents to be submitted alongside a formal request for an EORI number.
-Once a company has received an EORI number, it can use it for exports to any of the 28 EU member states.
+An EORI number must be formally requested from the customs of the specific member state to which the company first exports.
+Member state customs authorities may request additional documents to be submitted alongside a formal request for an EORI number.
+Once a company has received an EORI number, it can use it for exports to any of the 28 EU Member States.
 There is no single format for the EORI number.
-Once an operator holds an EORI number s/he can request the Authorized Economic Operator (AEO: see below under “MRA”) status, which can give quicker access to certain simplified customs procedures
+Once an operator holds an EORI number s/he can request the Authorized Economic Operator (AEO: see below under “MRA”) status, which can give quicker access to certain simplified customs procedures.

-More information about the EORI number can be found at http://ec.europa.eu/taxation_customs/dds2/eos/eori_home.jsp?Lang=en
+More information about the EORI number can be found at Economic Operator Identification and Registration

 U.S. - EU Mutual Recognition Arrangement (MRA)

-Since 1997, the U.S. and the EU have had an agreement on customs cooperation and mutual assistance in customs matters.
-For additional information, please see http://ec.europa.eu/taxation_customs/customs/policy_issues/international_customs_agreements/usa/index_en.htm
+Since 1997, the U.S. and the EU have had a Customs Mutual Assistance Agreement (CMAA) on customs matters.
+For additional information, please see Agreements with the United States

-In 2012 the United States and the EU signed a new Mutual Recognition Arrangement (MRA) aimed at matching procedures to associate one another’s customs identification numbers.
+In 2012 the United States and the EU signed a Mutual Recognition Arrangement (MRA) aimed at providing facilitation of benefits to each other’s Authorized Economic Operator (AEO) companies identified through their respective domestic AEO programs.
 The MCC introduced the Authorized Economic Operator (AEO) program (known as the “security amendment”).
 This is similar to the United States’ voluntary Customs-Trade Partnership Against Terrorism (C-TPAT) program in which participants receive certification as a “trusted” trader.
-AEO certification issued by a national customs authority and is recognized by all member state’s customs agencies.
+The World Customs Organization (WCO) SAFE Framework of Standards provides the global standard for AEO.
+AEO certification is issued by a national customs authority and is recognized by all Member States’ customs agencies.
 As of April 17, 2017 an AEO can consist of two different types of authorization: “customs simplification” or “security and safety.”
 The former allows for an AEO to benefit from simplification related to customs legislation, while the latter allows for facilitation through security and safety procedures.
 Shipping to a trader with AEO status could facilitate an exporter’s trade as its benefits include expedited processing of shipments, reduced theft/losses, reduced data requirements, lower inspection costs, and enhanced loyalty and recognition.
 Under the revised Union Customs Code, in order for an operator to make use of certain customs simplifications, the authorization of AEO becomes mandatory.

 The United States and the EU recognize each other’s security certified operators and will take the respective membership status of certified trusted traders favorably into account to the extent possible.
 The favorable treatment provided by mutual recognition will result in lower costs, simplified procedures and greater predictability for transatlantic business activities.
 The newly signed arrangement officially recognizes the compatibility of AEO and C-TPAT programs, thereby facilitating faster and more secure trade between U.S. and EU operators.
-The agreement is being implemented in two phases.
-The first commenced in July 2012 with the U.S. customs authorities placing shipments coming from EU AEO members into a lower risk category.
+The MRA was originally signed in May 2012 and was implemented in two phases.
+The first commenced in July 2012 with U.S. Customs and Border Protection (CBP) placing shipments coming from EU AEO members into a lower risk category.
 The second phase took place in early 2013, with the EU re-classifying shipments coming from C-TPAT members into a lower risk category.
-The U.S. customs identification numbers (MID) are therefore recognized by customs authorities in the EU, as per Implementing Regulation 58/2013 (which amends EU Regulation 2454/93 cited above): http://ec.europa.eu/taxation_customs/resources/documents/customs/procedural_aspects/general/implementing_regulation_58_2013_en.pdf
+CBP identification numbers for foreign manufacturers (MID) are therefore recognized by customs authorities in the EU, as per Implementing Regulation 58/2013 (which amends EU Regulation 2454/93 cited above).

-The EU Battery Directive adopted in 2006 (Directive 2006/66) applies to all batteries and accumulators placed on the EU market.
+The EU Battery Directive adopted in 2006 applies to all batteries and accumulators placed on the EU market.
 This includes automotive, industrial and portable batteries.
 The Directive seeks to protect the environment by restricting the sale of batteries and accumulators that contain mercury or cadmium (with an exemption for emergency and alarm systems, medical equipment and cordless power tools) and by promoting a high level of collection and recycling.
 It places the responsibility on producers to finance the costs associated with the collection, treatment, and recycling of used batteries and accumulators.
 The Directive also includes provisions on the labeling of batteries and their removability from equipment.
-The European Commission publishes a FAQ document – last updated in May 2014 - to assist interested parties in interpreting its provisions.
-For more information, see our market research report: http://www.export.gov/europeanunion/marketresearch/index.asp
+The European Commission publishes a FAQ document to assist interested parties in interpreting its provisions.
+For more information, see our market research report.

 Registration, Evaluation and Authorization and Restriction of Chemicals (REACH)